rust-lang/rust-by-example/src/hello/print.md

     // You can pad numbers with extra zeroes.
 This will output "000001". println!("{number:>0width$}", number=1, width=6);

-    // It will even check to make sure the correct number of arguments are
+    // Rust even checks to make sure the correct number of arguments are
     // used.
     println!("My name is {0}, {1} {0}", "Bond");
     // FIXME ^ Add the missing argument: "James"

-    // Create a structure which contains an `i32`.
-Name it `Structure`.
+    // Create a structure named `Structure` which contains an `i32`.
     #[allow(dead_code)]
     struct Structure(i32);